-As the Christmas season is here once again, I'd like to offer my short story, Twas a Crime Before Christmas, which originally appeared in The Orchard Press Online Mystery Magazine in 2009.
+As Christmas approaches once again, I'd like to offer my short story, Twas a Crime Before Christmas., The story originally appeared in The Orchard Press Online Mystery Magazine in 2009.

 The burglar or burglars broke into the home early on the morning of the 24th.
 They stole the family’s TV and other household goods.
 They also took a dozen or so wrapped gifts under the Christmas tree that were intended for the family’s two children.

 I interviewed the victim, who was so devastated by the burglary that he could hardly speak.
-I also spoke to a detective who said he presently had no leads on the case but he planned to keep working it, and I spoke to a local priest who told me that the church was collecting donations for the poor family.
+I also spoke to a detective who said he presently had no leads on the case, but he planned to keep working it.
+I also spoke to a local priest who told me that the church was collecting donations for the poor family.

 Lastly, I spoke to a man of great wisdom and experience.
 The jolly old fella was kind enough to pause during his special night out to talk to me about crime.